kushalchauhan98/digit-recognition/README.md

 # digit-recognition
-A demonstration of Neural Network and Support Vector Machine based classifier for digit recognition on the MNIST database.
+A demonstration of Neural Network and Support Vector Machine based classifier for digit recognition on the MNIST database using Octave.

 Neural Network : A Neural Network with 2 hidden layers was used yeilding a classification accuracy of 96.5%.

 Support Vector Machine : Support Vector Machine with Radial Basis Function Kernel was used to achieve a classification accuracy of 98%.

 I have loaded a binary file "train" containing the following variables: